ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 9pm, then a slight
-         chance of showers and thunderstorms between 9pm and 11pm.
-Mostly cloudy.
-Low around 71, with temperatures rising to around
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 11pm.
+Partly cloudy.
+Low around 71, with temperatures rising to around 73 overnight.
-         73 overnight.
-South wind around 13 mph, with gusts as high as 23 mph.
+         South wind 3 to 13 mph, with gusts as high as 23 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">